-For those looking to quite literally turn their typing game on its side, the SafeType Keyboard V902 is an innovative device that has the two halves of the keyboard arranged completely vertical.
-This design allows for your wrists and hands to be in a neutral handshake position that some people may find more comfortable than a tented or articulated keyboard with a wrist wrest — the bumps designed into the palm grips make.
-We appreciate the duel mirrors that allow you to see your fingers while you're typing and it's nice that the V902 is on the quieter side while in use.
+For those looking to quite literally turn their typing game on its side, the SafeType Keyboard V902 is an innovative device with the two halves of the keyboard arranged completely vertical.
+This design allows your wrists and hands to be in a neutral handshake position that some people may find more comfortable than a tented or articulated keyboard with a wrist wrest — the bumps designed into the palm grips make.
+We appreciate the duel mirrors that allow you to see your fingers while you're typing, and it's nice that the V902 is on the quieter side while in use.

 The Kinesis Advantage2 has some attractive traits.
-We were pleased to find out that it will work straight out of the box with any operating system — some models require drivers and plug-ins to get set up for certain computers.
-This device also has response keys that mechanically let you know when the button is about to register so that you'll never need to bottom the keys out which can greatly reduce impact, especially over the course of months or years.
-The two halves of the qwerty keyboard are separated by a good degree of distance on the Advantage2.
+We were pleased to find out that it will work straight out of the box with any operating system — some models require drivers and plug-ins to get set up for specific computers.
+This device also has response keys that mechanically let you know when the button is about to register so that you'll never need to bottom the keys out, which can significantly reduce impact, especially over the span of months or years.
+The qwerty keyboard's two halves are separated by a reasonable degree of distance on the Advantage2.
 If you feel like your current model should be wider, this is a great choice.

 Why You Should Trust Us

 Our ergonomic keyboard testing team is comprised of Ross Patton and Austin Palmer

 An avid gamer for decades, Austin also boasts an average typing speed of 75 words per minute, so you can trust that he has put these devices under the utmost amount of scrutiny.
 Ross has more than ten years of product testing experience, most recently in the tech product realm.
 He has reviewed all kinds of electronic devices, ranging from power tools to Bluetooth trackers.
 With their combined knowledge and experience, you can rest assured that you are reading an unbiased and straightforward review.